 Thai is one of the languages for the Foreign Language and Area Studies (FLAS) fellowships.
 FLAS Fellowships are available to both UH classified graduate and undergraduate students who have US citizenship or permanent residency and combine modern foreign language training with area/professional studies.
 The fellowships are administered by Asian Studies Program of the School of Hawaiian Asian and Pacific Studies.
-In 2010, an academic year fellowship provides a graduate recipient with a $15,000 stipend and tuition for up to 10 credits per semester and an undergraduate recipient with a $5,000 stipend and tuition support up to $10,000 for the year.
+In 2019, an academic year fellowship provides a graduate recipient with a $15,000 stipend and tuition for up to 9 credits per semester and and an undergraduate recipient with a $5,000 stipend and tuition support up to $10,000 for up to 12 credits per semester for one academic year.
 Stipends are usually disbursed in ten monthly installments.

-Application deadline for UH FLAS is usually end of January.
+Application deadlinefor UH FLAS is usually in mid January.